vikram7/rails-api-and-highcharts-tutorial/03-rails-api.md

 ####ActiveModel Serializers

 Say we wanted to deliver the total number of beers by style when we access `/api/v1/styles`.
 How would we do that?
-We can take advantage of a tool called [ActiveModel Serializers](https://github.com/rails-api/active_model_serializers).
+We can take advantage of a tool called [ActiveModel Serializers](https://github.com/rails-api/active_model_serializers), which serializes the data we want to send through our API.

-[Explanation of ActiveModel Serializers], see [json api org](http://jsonapi.org/)

 We can pass a beers count directly into the Styles JSON when our user accesses `/api/v1/styles`.
 But first, we need to add a `serializers` directory to `app`.
 So let's make one for `Style` first: